Physician Jobs at University of Kentucky with Visa Sponsorship

 Which visa types are commonly used for Physician roles at University of Kentucky?

 H-1B is the most common nonimmigrant visa for physicians at U.S. academic medical centers, including University of Kentucky.
-J-1 is frequently used during residency and fellowship training, with many physicians transitioning to H-1B afterward via a Conrad 30 or IGA waiver.
+J-1 visa is frequently used during residency and fellowship training, with many physicians transitioning to H-1B afterward via a Conrad 30 or IGA waiver.
 For permanent residence, University of Kentucky supports EB-2 and EB-3 immigrant visa pathways, which require PERM labor certification filed with DOL before the USCIS petition.

 How do I apply for Physician jobs at University of Kentucky?